 The NIAA recognises that each community is unique.
 Our team includes people across Australia who work closely with communities to make sure policies, programs and services address these unique needs.

-We work directly to, and support the Minister for Indigenous Australians, The Hon Ken Wyatt AM, MP.
+We work directly to, and support the Minister for Indigenous Australians.

 The NIAA works to influence policy across the entire Australian Government.
 We liaise closely with State and Territory governments, Indigenous peak bodies, stakeholders and service providers to ensure that Indigenous programs and services are delivering for Aboriginal and Torres Strait Islander peoples as intended.

 The National Indigenous Australians Agency was established by an Executive Order signed by the Governor-General on 29 May 2019.

 The Executive order gives the NIAA a number of functions, including:

 - to lead and coordinate Commonwealth policy development, program design and implementation and service delivery for Aboriginal and Torres Strait Islander peoples;